ParallelMaths/parallel/pages/9-07-x-y.md

 __Noun__: Parallelogram
 __Pronunciation__: /ˌparəˈlɛləɡram/

-1. a portmanteaux word combining parallel and telegram.
+1. a portmanteau word combining parallel and telegram.
 A message sent each week by the Parallel Project to bright young mathematicians.

 </div>